Gal-Noy/AWS-Parking-Lot/README.md

 This is a simple cloud-based parking lot management system built using FastAPI.
 It runs on an EC2 instance and uses AWS DynamoDB for data storage.

-## Features

-- Create and remove parking entries
-- Prevent duplicate entries for the same car
-- Calculate parking fees based on time parked
-- Store all ticket data in DynamoDB

 ## Technologies Used

 - Python 3